psrenergy/IARA.jl/docs/src/centralized_operation_problem.md

     \beta = \Gamma A^T(A \Gamma A^T)^{-1}
 ```

-$A$ is the reduced incidence matrix and $\Gamma$ is the diagonal matrix with the susceptance of each branch of the system.
+The matrix $A$ is the reduced incidence matrix and $\Gamma$ is the diagonal matrix with the susceptance of each branch of the system.

 The incidence matrix defines the connections between the network nodes and branches.
 It has the node indices as the matrix rows, and the branch indices as the matrix columns.
-The elements are 1 in the intersection of a `from` node row and the branch column, -1 in the intersection of a `to` node row and the branch column, and 0 otherwise, i.e., when the node column does not belong to the branch column.
+The elements are $1$ in the intersection of a `from` node row and the branch column, $-1$ in the intersection of a `to` node row and the branch column, and $0$ otherwise, i.e., when the node column does not belong to the branch column.
 Finally, the reduced incidence matrix is given by the elimination of the row corresponding to the reference node in the original incidence matrix.

 ### Demand Deficit Bounds